starkware-libs/sequencer/crates/blockifier_reexecution/README.md

 cargo test -p blockifier_reexecution
 ```

-- **Full block reexecution tests:** These tests take a long time unless run in release mode, hence they are under #[ignore].
-These tests can be run by the command
+- **Full block reexecution tests:** These tests take a long time unless run in release mode.
+To run these tests, it is first necessary to download the offline reexecution files, as explained above.
+Hence, these tests are under #[ignore]; they can be run by the command
 ```
 cargo test --release -p blockifier_reexecution -- --ignored
 ```